 LEED & HDG

-As LEED® is the most common method for measuring sustainability, often specifiers question whether hot-dip galvanized steel can contribute credits.
+The main area where galvanizing contributes to LEED® 2009 is due to the recycled content.
 The Materials & Resources Credit 4: Recycled Content category specifically focuses on increasing the use of building products with high recycled content, thus reducing impacts caused by extraction and processing of raw metal and ores.
 The two primary components of hot-dip galvanized steel (steel and zinc) have high recycling and reclamation rates.
 The recycling rate, which is factored into the LEED® rating, considers how much of a particular product comes from recycled sources.
 The reclamation rate, which measures how often a product is actually recycled at the end of its useful life, is not currently used in the LEED® rating, but is also an important environmental indicator to consider.

 |1.
 International Zinc Association (IZA) Zinc Recycling, 2004